AE9RB/radio/README.md

 An http server for interactive digital signal processing.
-The mission is to find a solution that enables development of radios using open and accessible technologies such as HTML and Javascript.
+The mission is to find a solution that enables development of radios using open and approachable technologies such as HTML and Javascript.

 ## Status